zsh1724/ISGNNv1/README.md

 # Graph Neural Networks via Isomorphic Substructures
-This repository contains the code for the AAAI 2024 submission:
+This repository contains the code for the DASFAA 2025 submission:

 ### Overview: